cysouw/diathesis/review/reviewLSP.md

 > I agree.
 The whole point about coreference has been removed.
 It was only tangentially important anyway.

 - p.
 163 ‘Er steht mir zur Seite.
-Er steht zu meiner Seite.’: Two distinct meanings; the first sentence either contains a Funktionsverbgefüge or an idiom (depending on the analysis).
+Er steht zu meiner Seite.’: Two distinct meanings; the first sentence either contains a Funktions­verb­gefüge or an idiom (depending on the analysis).

 > I agree, changed the example to a less idiomatic expression.